When that little voice says, “You messed up again,”

 Gather all the strength you have in your weary soul and say these three words loud and clear, once and for all:

 Someone is counting on me to be here, and I am.

 And today, that is enough.

-Last week’s post, “The Bully Too Close to Home,” is resonating deeply and has been viewed nearly four million times.
+My recent post, “The Bully Too Close to Home,” is resonating deeply and has been viewed nearly four million times.
 In sharing my own painful truths, people have responded by sharing theirs.
 Through hundreds of comments on the blog post and in personal email messages, many of you have described the cruel things the bully in your head says and the way it spills out, hurting the people you love.

 In reading your painful admissions, I was reminded of where I was a few years ago.
 The phrase I heard in my head several times a day was: “You are a bad mom.”
 My “Stop Technique” of “Only Love Today” was one way I overcame those negative thoughts.
 I also began making an effort to notice the positive things I did.
 Just as I was doing for my daughter, I started looking for the good in myself.
 I hope today’s post will help you realize all the good that you do each day, even if the only thing you did was show up.
 Showing up matters to the people who love and count on us.

-Thank you to all who have pre-ordered Hands Free Mama.
-Through my forthcoming book, I am able to share exactly how I let go of perfection, distraction, and silenced my inner critic.
+Thank you to all who have ordered Hands Free Mama.
+Through my book, I am able to share exactly how I let go of perfection, distraction, and silenced my inner critic.
 Thanks to your support, the book was an Amazon #1 Best Seller in three categories last week and the price was lowered to under $10.
 It brings me great joy to see so many people joining the Hands Free journey to let go of distraction & grasp what matters.